 Some of the sales team members followup leads in their territory directly, but after a week or so, after no response, most leads are marked as ‘contact attempted’.

-Some surveys suggest that more than 77% leads are dropped after one or two followups.
-Confidence levels of getting a response from a lead goes down by each passing week, and soon teams start looking forward to the next budgeted event, even though the ROI of initial event does not seem to be on track.
+Some surveys suggest that more than 77% of leads are dropped after one or two followups.
+Confidence levels of getting a response from a lead goes down with each passing week, and soon teams start looking forward to the next budgeted event, even though the ROI of initial event does not seem to be on track.

 Why leads are dropped?